alexstanovoy/Survivor/README.md

 ## What's the requirements? ##

 You'll need the latest versions of `pygame` and `numpy`.
-After that, just open `src/survivor.py` and play!
+After that, just run `src/survivor.py` and play!